Dale Cresap's blog

 Add new comment

-daily word - limit of suffering?
+daily word - aware?

 Dale Cresap's picture